 Your surgeon should check for medical conditions that could cause problems during or after surgery, such as uncontrolled high blood pressure, blood clotting problems or the tendency to form excessive scars.
 Be sure to tell your surgeon if you smoke or are taking any drugs or medications, especially aspirin or other drugs that affect clotting.

 If you decide to have a facelift, your surgeon will explain the techniques and anesthesia he or she will use, the type of facility where the surgery will be performed, and the risks and costs involved.
-Don’t hesitate to ask your doctor any questions you may have, especially those regarding your expectations and concerns about the results.
+Don’t hesitate to ask your doctor about any questions you may have, especially those regarding your expectations and concerns about the results.

 Preparing For Your Surgery

 If your hair is very short, you might want to let it grow out before surgery, so that it’s long enough to hide the scars while they heal.

 Whether your facelift is being done on an outpatient or inpatient basis, you should arrange for someone to drive you home after your surgery, and to help you out for a day or two.

 Where Your Surgery Will Be Performed

 Types of Anesthesia

 Most facelifts are performed under local anesthesia, combined with a sedative to make you drowsy.
-You’ll be awake but relaxed, and your face will be insensitive to pain.
-(However, you may feel some tugging or occasional discomfort.)
+You’ll be awake but relaxed, and your face will be insensitive to pain (you may still feel some tugging or occasional discomfort.)